 Empowering Mental & Behavioral Health

-The Behavioral Health Symposium, sponsored by the Irving Hispanic Forum, brings together community members, citizens, leaders, and agencies to collaborate across all communities.
+The Behavioral Health Symposium, sponsored by the Irving Hispanic Community Forum and Irving ISD, brings together community members, citizens, leaders, and agencies to collaborate across all communities.
 This event is not just for one group—it’s for everyone in our community who believes that mental and behavioral health are essential to overall well-being.
 The goal is to build an integrated ecosystem where local agencies, schools, healthcare providers, and community organizations collaborate to share resources, coordinate services, and ensure that no individual falls through the cracks.

 Our Role